 Over the past five years, we’ve developed 14 marketplaces.
 All of them were online stores in the past.
 The marketplace owners claimed that starting from a simple online store allowed them to gain the necessary expertise.

 After a while, your marketplace may grow into a community – an online platform is the next step in the marketplace development.
-Since a community is a group of people united by common interests, they can offer vast benefits of e-commerce to an organization.
+Since a community is a group of people united by common interests, your business will face even more vast benefits of e-commerce.
 Such benefits include an opportunity to watch consumer habits and interests, reducing costs for advertisement, enhancing your e-commerce brand, and more.

 The disadvantages of e-commerce business are a far departure from the advantages.
 However, when starting an online business you should be aware of the possible pitfalls on your way.
 So, let’s begin: